 The problem of the crime of aggression

-While a special tribunal was initially viewed with skepticism, the landscape of opinion shifted considerably after powerful evidence emerged of atrocities committed in the Ukrainian towns of Bucha, Borodyanka and elsewhere.
+While a special tribunal was initially viewed with skepticismthe landscape of opinion shifted considerably after powerful evidence emerged of atrocities committed in the Ukrainian towns of Bucha, Borodyanka and elsewhere.

-Soon after, there followed the evidence of the systematic transfer of Ukrainian children to Russia, Russia’s targeting of medical, educational and other civilian facilities, mutilation of Ukrainian prisoners of war and the wholescale obliteration of cities like Mariupol, Severodonetsk and Ba
+Soon after, there followed the evidence of the systematic transfer of Ukrainian children to Russia, Russia’s targeting of medicaleducational and other civilian facilities, mutilation of Ukrainian prisoners of war and the wholescale obliteration of cities like MariupolSeverodonetsk and Bakhmut.
+None of these would have happened without an aggressive war being waged.

-As a result, there is now considerable momentum behind the project to create a special tribunal, which is seen by an increasing number of influential states as a legally feasibleand morally imperative way to address Russia’s aggression.
+As a result, there is now considerable momentum behind the project to create a special tribunal, which is seen by an increasing number of influential states as a legally feasibleand morally imperative way to address Russia’s aggression

 The first concrete step towards creating the tribunal has already been taken with the announcement of an International Centre for the Prosecution of the Crime of Aggression, also to be based, like the ICC, in The Hague.
-By the summer of 2023, the center should begin
+By the summer of 2023, the center should begin its workestablishing the evidence base on which to indict for the crime of aggression; a task which most lawyers agree should be considerably more straightforward than that for the crimes of genocide and crimes against humanity, in particular.

 Further resolutions by the General Assembly may be required and, for that reason, the Ukrainian government and parliamentary representatives, together with their international partners, are now busy engaging General Assembly member governments and parliaments to draw attention to the crimes resulting from Russia’s aggression.
-There is also an intention to explain the importance of not allowing impunity for it.
+There is also aintention to explain the importance of not allowing impunity for it.
 A hybrid Ukrainian-international tribunal is also possible.

 States supporting the creation of a special tribunal havebeen careful to insist that it does not undermine the work of the ICC and, indeed, that any new mechanism is complementarity to the permanent court as it investigateswar crimes, crimes against humanity and genocide.
 In practical terms, it is envisaged that complementary will involve considerable sharing of evidence across the road in The Hague.

-Richard Cashman is an Adjunct Fellow at the Centre for Defense Strategies.
+Richard Cashman is aAdjunct Fellow at the Centre for Defense Strategies.

 The views expressed are the author’s and not necessarily of Kyiv Post.